 WORDS BY JOSEPH FURNESS

 The infinity stones of the sneakerverse; every hypebeast has been searching for a pair of Nike x Travis Scott kicks since 2017.
 They’re scarce, super-fresh and highly sought-after, meaning that anyone who manages to get their gauntlets on a pair is left feeling extremely worthy.
-But be warned, as it’s said that he/she who sources all seven could ultimately end up with a God complex — and no one likes a narcissist.
+But be warned, as it’s said that he/she who sources all eight could ultimately end up with a God complex — and no one likes a narcissist.

 “The success of the Nike x Travis Scott collaboration is a combination of his star power and the fact that the colourways are actually really damn good.
 From his Air Force 1 with a custom grill to the new Air Jordan 1 in earthy tones and a backwards Swoosh, all his designs are solid with unique details.” - Zack Schlemmer (Senior Editor at Stadium Goods)